Andy001847/Nanopb/README.md

 # Nanopb
-This is a nanopb use example, it contain base data type usage.
+This is the smallest google's protocol buffers nanopb use example, it contain base data type usage.